wlwl2/godot-docs/classes/class_navigationregion2d.rst

 NavigationRegion2D
 ==================

+**Experimental:** This class may be changed or removed in future versions.

 **Inherits:** :ref:`Node2D<class_Node2D>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

 A traversable 2D region that :ref:`NavigationAgent2D<class_NavigationAgent2D>`\ s can use for pathfinding.